 Audio and video are effective and popular means of communicating with colleagues and external audiences.
 From audio podcasts of lectures to videos about our research, this material has helped provide an insight into life at the University and brought Oxford thinking to a broader global audience.

-As well as featuring on University, department, faculty and college web pages, audio and video material has enabled us to participate in popular platforms including iTunes U and You Tube.
+As well as featuring on University, department, faculty and college web pages, audio and video material has enabled us to participate in popular platforms including Apple Podcasts (formerly iTunes U) and You Tube.

 Please refer to the following questions and answers which will hopefully answer any queries you might have, and outline the options available to you if you would like to make audio or video material.